 Reaching out to your network is often one of the best (and easiest!) ways to find a lawyer, especially one that comes recommended.

-Ask your realtor:
+Ask your real estate agent:

 Step 2: Send this email to your potential lawyer: